 A mentor can be described as a trusted counselor who provides career guidance, advice related to work projects, or help getting through life’s challenges out of the goodness of their heart.
 A mentor is someone more experienced than you and typically an individual who sees more talent and aptitude in you than you might see in yourself.
 Oftentimes, mentors will provide opportunities that allow for you to build self-confidence and knowledge so that you also see your own potential.

 Who Needs a Mentor?

 You do!
 Everyone has to start somewhere and it’s much easier to navigate your career with a guide.
 Mentors provide wisdom and insights related to your career and your work that you may not have considered.
 They challenge you to improve and learn by asking hard questions.
 They can help open doors for you and advocate on your behalf.
-Many of the country’s most successful individuals will tell you that they attribute at least some of their success to the guidance they received from their mentors.
-Expanding on Sir Richard Branson’s quote above, he once told The Sun, “It’s always good to have a helping hand at the start.
-I wouldn’t have got anywhere in the airline industry without the mentorship of Sir Freddie Laker.”
+Many successful aviation and aerospace professionals will tell you that they attribute at least some of their success to the guidance they received from their mentors.

 What Do You Want in a Mentor?

 The best mentors are individuals who, first and foremost, are open to mentoring.
 Additionally, it’s helpful if there is common ground that serves as the foundation for your mentoring relationship.
 It’s ideal to identify someone who is more experienced in an area for which you’d like to improve, though that is not a hard requirement.
 That said, common ground can be a given when based on career path.
 You also want to identify someone who will challenge you while also providing support when you need it.
 Ideally, your prospective mentor should be a great communicator and teacher who offers tools to help you figure things out on your own.
 It may seem like a tall order, and in some ways it is.